jjskuld/photo-migrator/docs/PRD.md

 - Uploading from mobile devices
 - Synchronizing between devices
 - Uploading to destinations other than Google Photos
+- Converting or transcoding videos

 ---

 ## 3. Features

 ### 3.1 File Discovery and Metadata Extraction
-**Description:** Identify all eligible media files in the Apple Photos library or designated iCloud download folder.
+**Description:** Identify all eligible media files (photos and videos) in the Apple Photos library or designated iCloud download folder.

 **Subtasks:**
 - macOS: Use Swift + AppleScript to access Photos.framework, resolve file paths, detect iCloud-only items
 - Windows: Scan iCloud synced downloads folder
-- Extract metadata: creation date, original filename, file size
+- Extract metadata: creation date, original filename, file size, media type, video duration (for videos)
 - Persist scan results in local DB

 **Acceptance Criteria:**
-- 100% of media files with accessible paths and metadata are included in the job list
+- 100% of media files (photos and videos) with accessible paths and metadata are included in the job list
 - iCloud-only files are queued for download before upload
+- Video metadata (duration, resolution, codec) is properly extracted when available

 ---

 ### 3.2 Upload Engine (Google Photos API)
-**Description:** Uploads media in batches using resumable API with error handling, metadata preservation, and duplicate detection.
+**Description:** Uploads media (photos and videos) in batches using resumable API with error handling, metadata preservation, and duplicate detection.

 **Subtasks:**
 - OAuth2 login (with token refresh)